notadeejay/rbc-training/data/Week 3 Day 2/10__Stretch Add A Second Page__Exercise.md

 Most websites you've visited, probably had a more than one page to display.
 We can do this with static sites.

 We can add links to other pages on our site using **relative paths**.
+If you need a refresher on absolute vs. relative paths [checkout this reading.](/872f1868-83fa-4e85-90ad-e9c2e67bec6c)

 ```html